History of Chinese currency: Yuan

 The Mongol-founded Yuan dynasty (Chinese: 元, 1271–1368) also attempted to use paper currency.
 Unlike the Tang dynasty, they created a unified, national system that was not backed by silver or gold.
 The currency issued by the Yuan was the world's first fiat currency, known as Jiaochao.
 The Yuan government attempted to prohibit all transactions in or possession of silver or gold, which had to be turned over to the government.
 Inflation in 1260 caused the government to replace the existing paper currency with a new one in 1287, but inflation that resulted from undisciplined printing remained a problem for the Yuan court until the end of the Yuan dynasty.

+The following is Marco Polo's account on the use of paper money as issued by the Yuan dynasty:

+“With these pieces of paper, made as I have described, he [Khubilai Khan] causes all payments on his own account to be made; and he makes them to pass current universally over all his kingdoms and provinces and territories, and whithersoever his power and sovereignty extends.
+And nobody, however important he may think himself, dares to refuse them on pain of death.
+And indeed everybody takes them readily, for wheresoever a person may go throughout the Great Kaan’s dominions he shall find these pieces of paper current, and shall be able to transact all sales and purchases of goods by means of them just as well as if they were coins of pure gold.
+And all the while they are so light that ten bezants’ worth does not weigh one golden bezant.